awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    }
    ```

-1. Verify that the deployment completes successfully\.
+1. <a name="getting-started-verify-cloud-deployment-step"></a>Verify that the deployment completes successfully\.
 The deployment can take several minutes to complete\.
 Check the Hello World log to verify the change\.
 Run the following command on your Greengrass core device\.

 ------
 #### [ Linux or Unix ]